-In the case of the U.S., we are more like a person who deliberately seeks to kill specific targets but end up killing others to get to those targets but with no guarantee we actually get our targets.
+In the case of the U.S., we are more like a person who deliberately seeks to kill specific targets but ends up killing others to get to those targets and with no guarantee we actually get our targets.
 How is that justified?

 Yeah, I know this post might not be positively received, but that’s not the point.